kelloggm/div-by-zero-checker/README.md

 The remainder of this README is the user-facing documentation for the analysis you will build.

+You should remove, from your version, everything above and including this line.

-# What is the Divide By Zero Checker
+# The Divide By Zero Checker

 A common problem when programming is division by zero.
 This results in a run-time exception.

-The Divide By Zero Checker should guarantee, at compile time, that your code will not suffer that run-time exception.
+The Divide By Zero Checker guarantees, at compile time, that your code will not suffer that run-time exception.

 ## How to run the checker